kontent-ai/delivery-sdk-js/migration.md

 ## TypeScript schema (replaces `ClientTypes` generic)

-v16 used a generic type parameter to narrow codenames. v17 passes a `schema` object in the config instead.
+v16 used a generic type parameter to narrow codenames. v17 keeps a generic type parameter, but the shape is provided through `DeliveryClientSchema<...>`.

 **v16**
 ```typescript